A Perfect Porto Itinerary: How To Spend 1-5 Days in Porto, Portugal by JetSettingFools.com

 Walking Tour of Porto, Portugal

-Must-see Porto sights along the route are the beautiful Sao Bento Station (make sure to go inside Sao Bento Train Station to see the tiles), the iconic Clerigos Tower, the incredible Livraria Lello book store and the Mercado Ferreira Borges.
+Must-see sights along the route are the beautiful Sao Bento Station, the iconic Clerigos Tower, the incredible Livraria Lello book store and the recently renovated Mercado do Bolhão.

-Our outlined walk also includes several stunning Porto viewpoints over the city center and the Porto Cathedral, called the Se Cathedral.
-Finish the walk by crossing the famous Luis the 1st bridge to the port wine cellars in Gaia.
+Our outlined walk also includes several stunning viewpoints and the imposing Se Cathedral.
+Finish the walk by crossing the famous Luis the 1st Bridge and on to the port wine cellars in Gaia.

 Port Tasting with Fado Performance